Number 96 (TV series): Series format

 The first episode began with an exterior shot of the building with moving vans being unloaded while Herb and Dorrie are heard having an argument.
 Each subsequent episode began with an exterior shot of the building while audio from the previous episode's final scene could be heard.
 The shot would zoom in on the apartment in which that scene occurred, or remain unchanged, as the show's title was displayed.
 The vision would then switch to the scene in question as a recap of the previous episode's cliffhanger.

-The feature film had a disturbing pre-credits sequence showing Vera being gang-raped, followed by the film's opening titles.
-After this, the opening shot is a zoom-in on the exterior of flat 3 and the action starts with the interior activities of flat 3.
-When asked why he chose to start the movie like this, (David Sale) quipped "I wanted people to know they were in the right cinema."

 The series was broadcast as five half-hour episodes each week for its first four years.
 From the beginning of 1976 episodes were broadcast as two one-hour episodes each week in most areas.
 However, from an internal perspective episodes continued to be written and compiled in half-hour instalments.

 Film adaptation

+Number 96 was adapted into a feature film in 1974 and titled Number 96.
+The feature film opened with Vera being gang-raped by bikies just before the opening titles.
+When asked why he chose to start the movie like this, (David Sale) quipped "I wanted people to know they were in the right cinema."

-Number 96 was adapted as a feature film in 1974 and titled Number 96.
-One of its major drawcards was it was a full-colour production, unlike the series, which was still broadcasting in monochrome.
+One of the film's major drawcards was being a full-colour production, unlike the series which was still broadcasting in monochrome.
 It had the same creative team and mostly the same cast as the series.
-Although it received mostly negative reviews, audiences lined up all down George Street to gain a seat on its opening day.
-It earned nearly A$2.8 million on a A$100,000 budget, and was the most profitable Australian movies ever made at that time.
-It was also the 5th highest grossing Australian movie of the 1970s.
-Each character in the film would receive applause when they made their first entrance.
+Although it received mostly negative reviews, audiences lined up George Street to gain a seat on opening day.
+It earned nearly A$2.8 million on a A$100,000 budget, and was the most profitable Australian movie ever made at that time.
+It became the 5th highest grossing Australian movie of the 1970s.
+Film critics, unfamiliar with the TV series, were amazed that each character received a round of applause from the audience when they made their first appearance.

 Final night

 The final episode ended with a reunion curtain call of popular cast members past and present.
-A week after the airing of the final episode in Sydney, a televised public auction of props and costumes from the series was held in the grounds of Channel 10.
+A week after the airing of the final episode in Sydney, a televised public auction of props and costumes from the series was held in the grounds of Channel Ten.